 Going green is not only an environmentally responsible choice and a must for many consumers but also a highly sought-after competitive advantage for marketers.
-How can an eco-friendly marketing message increase your sales and attract more customers?
+An eco-friendly marketing message can increase your sales and attract more customers.

 Environmental problems are the leading personal concern among Gen Z adults, according to eMarketer.
 Younger generations of purchasers seem eager to hold businesses accountable for their environmental impact.
-With growing calls to action, it suggests mindful purchasing is not a fad, but rather will grow in the upcoming years.
+With growing calls to action, it suggests mindful purchasing is not a fad but a trend that will only grow in the coming years.

 Brands can no longer ignore this demand for sustainability, and in this article, we will discuss green marketing nuances and tactics for consumer products.

 The concept of green marketing refers to promoting products or services based on their environmental benefits and value.
-By buying the promoted products, users expect to be able to create a positive impact or lessen the negative impact of consumption on the environment.
-Some examples include Nike advertising their line of sneakers made from recycled polyester and Starbucks promoting their reusables.
+By buying the promoted products, users expect to create a positive impact or lessen the negative impact of consumption on the environment.
+Some examples include Nike advertising their line of sneakers made from recycled polyester and Starbucks promoting their reusable products.

 The main motive behind green marketing is environmental protection, but these promotional campaigns may have different goals, such as:

 - promoting eco-friendly products that are manufactured sustainably or through renewable energy;

 - raising awareness about environmental issues and highlighting how the brand is tackling them.

 By doubling down on green marketing, it can help you get your message across and get more users to see your product.
 However, the environmental benefits of the promoted product should be confirmed and proven.
 Otherwise, you are at risk of being accused of greenwashing.
 An unethical business practice, greenwashing is when a company uses environmental assertions to mislead consumers.
 In fact, these false claims can put your brand at a mass boycott.
 For example, some major banks have been recently accused of greenwashing because of vague climate targets.